 Weekly lab exercises, typically assigned on Mondays and due by Friday night.
 Course time on Thursdays will be used for discussion of the exercises, so please work on them ahead of time and bring questions.
 Lab exercises will require write-ups to explain the phenomena as manifested in your language and how you implemented your analysis.
 Active class participation will be viewed favorably when it comes to grading.

-Everyone will complete Lab 1 individually, but students may be expected to work in pairs starting with Lab 2, depending on the size of the class.
+Everyone will complete Lab 1 individually, but students are be expected to work in pairs starting with Lab 2.
 Partners will alternate doing the write up portion of the lab, and have the grades for the labs where they did the write up weighted more heavily in their final course grade.

 Lab exercises are to be turned in via Catalyst CollectIt